grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 <!--screenshot here -->

 You can use data link variables or data links to create links between panels.
-You can use variables in data links to send people to a detailed dashboard with preserved data filters.
+Additionally, you can use variables in data links to send people to a detailed dashboard with preserved data filters.
 For example, you could use variables to specify a time range, series, and variable selection.
 For more information, refer to [Data link variables](#data-link-variables).

 <!--see what of this paragraph belongs in the next section, or maybe just repeat it? -->